jannaee/red-adventure/README.md

-# Red Adventure Project Requirements:
+# Red Adventure Project Requirements

 ### The Challenge
-Convert series of PSD files and supporting assets into a fully functional web page:
+Convert series of PSD files and supporting assets into a fully functional web page
 - [ ] Using HTML, CSS, and JavaScript
 - [ ] Renders perfectly in all major browsers
 - [ ] Interactive and creative as possible

-### The principles and concepts to focus on:
+### The Principles and Concepts
 - [ ] Web Standards
 - [ ] Readability
 - [ ] Performance